techmod/techmod/README.md

 My name is Mohammad Narmestani, and I am an IT Engineer from Tehran, Iran. 🇮🇷

-I am eager to learn new things.
-Passionate about tech and networks in general, I have a deep interest in everything related to the Artificial intelligence .
-The technologies I am mostly familiar with are Python, R and looking into ELK stack.

-I’m currently learning deep learning and machine learning.📖🌱

-I believe in tech and programming as a way to improve people lives.🤗

 ### 🧰 Technologies & Tools

 ![](https://img.shields.io/badge/OS-Windows-informational?style=flat&logo=windows&logoColor=white&color=2bbc8a)